nus-cs2103-AY2021S1/tp/docs/team/audreyfelicio.md

   heuristics is implemented using dynamic programming algorithm.

 * **Git & Repository**:
-  * Created the team repository by forking from `nus-cs2103-AY2021S1/tp`
+  * Created the team repository by forking from `nus-cs2103-AY2021S1/tp`.
   * Set up the team repository as specified by the `CS2103T` module requirements.
   * Used GitHub Projects feature to create kanban boards to track user stories.
   * Manager and maintainer of project repository.
-  * Provided help to team members about Git, GitHub, and workflow.
+  * Provided help to team members about Git, GitHub, and forking workflow.

 * **Reviews & Merging**:
   * Head reviewer for Pull Requests.